CiscoVE/DirectoryBundle/README.md

     $repository = $this->get( 'cisco.ldap' )->getRepository( 'main', $bindRdn, $bindPassword );

-2. Use the repository's `bind()` method for binding to a specific RDN and password combination:
+2. Or use the repository's `bind()` method for binding to a specific RDN and password combination:

     $repository->bind( $bindRdn, $bindPassword );